therekrab/frc-programming-reference/source/glossary.rst

       that use that subsystem's published functionality.
 However, from the perspective of a vision/localization tool, anywhere in code where that class is used is now the client.

+   PV

+      PhotonVision is vision software for FRC robots.
+It can track gamepieces, colored blobs, or use April Tags on the field to determine an estimated robot position.